mojio/mojio-developer-cms/app_setup.md

 You may list more than one URI in your app settings by putting them on separate lines.

-On the the page that handles the redirect back from authentication, you must retrieve the authentication token.
+On the page that handles the redirect back from authentication, you must retrieve the authentication token.
 To do this in JavaScript use:

 ```
 match = document.location.hash.match(/access_token=([0-9a-f-]{36})/)